 The Basic tier of management includes (and assumes) soil testing and nutrient recommendations are followed, consistent with public Land Grant University guidance.
 In the Basic tier, suites of N management practices are implemented at least at the farm level, but most often at the individual field management level.
 In the Intermediate tier, suites of practices are implemented at least on an individual field-by-field management level, and often include a formal nutrient management plan.
-At the Advanced/Emerging tier, suites of practices include and build upon practices in the Basic tier.
+At the Advanced/Emerging tier, suites of practices include implementation of within-field N management.
+Intermediate and Advanced/Emerging suites of practices include and build upon practices in the Basic tier.
 A farmer should have the large majority (i.e., over two thirds) of his/her implemented N management practices falling within the named tier (i.e., Basic or Intermediate or Advanced/Emerging) to "qualify" as having implemented that specific N management tier or suite of practices.